AnunakGor/Multi-Agent-Path-Finding/README.md

 ---
 ## Commands

-Commands to compile the erl files:
+Commands to compile the erl files in erl shell:
  ```bash
   c(aster).
   c(cbs).